-Todd Stroud is entering his first season as senior football advisor after spending the previous two seasons as assistant head coach / defensive line coach for the Miami Hurricanes football program.
+Stroud spent two previous seasons as assistant head coach / defensive line coach for the Miami Hurricanes football program in 2019 and 2020.

 In 2019, Stroud helped lead a defense that ranked No. 13 nationally in total defense (yards allowed per game) and No. 12 nationally in yards per play.
 In addition, the Hurricanes ranked No. 4 nationally in tackles for loss, No. 6 in sacks, No. 10 in run defense, No. 16 in red zone defense and No. 18 in pass defense.